Apolista

 Apolista is a native South American nation of western Bolivia.
-Sedentary farmers, hunters, gatherers and fishers, they spoke an Arawakan languages now gravely endangered, if not extinct.
+Sedentary farmers, hunters, gatherers and fishers, they spoke an Arawakan language, the Apolista language, now gravely endangered, if not extinct.
 From 1713, they were gathered at a variety of missions with other nations, and rapidly lost their traditional culture to the point that a realistic census count is no longer possible.